Reviewed By:

 Seek professional care if you experience any of the following symptoms

-Bacterial infection of the urethra (tube from which urine exits the body).
-It can be caused by sexually transmitted diseases like Gonorrhea and Chlamydia infections.
+Bacterial infection of the urethra (tube from which urine exits the body) leading to pain and penile discharge.
+It is most often caused by sexually transmitted diseases like Gonorrhea and Chlamydia infections as well as viruses like herpes.

 Reviewed By: